AVID

 -

-Prepares students for college-level classes
+Prepares students for advanced and college‑level classes by teaching key academic skills.

 -